Check-In Kiosk Hardware for Healthcare Self-Service

 This does not mean replacing healthcare staff.
 In real deployments, the better value is helping staff focus on exceptions, elderly patients, special assistance, insurance-related issues, and complex service requests.

-This makes the check-in kiosk part of the healthcare facility’s operational workflow, not only a standalone self-service terminal.
+This makes the check-in kiosk part of the healthcare facility’s operational workflow, not only a standalone self-service terminal or lobby screen.

 Core Workflows Supported by a Check-in Kiosk